atom/atom/docs/creating-a-theme.md

 Syntax themes style the code inside the editor.

-Themes can be installed and changed from the settings view which you can open by selecting the _Atom > Preferences..._ menu and navigating to the _Themes_ section on the left hand side.
+Themes can be installed and changed from the settings view which you can open by selecting the _Atom > Preferences..._ menu and navigating to the _Install_ section and the _Themes_ section on the left hand side.

 ## Getting Started